zebwoy/InfluencerPortfolio-P1/README.md

 - React Icons

+## Pages Overview (What you’ll find on the site)
+- Home (`/`)
+  - A short intro with a portrait, a simple headline, and quick links to social profiles.
+  - Clean, centered layout with subtle motion so visitors instantly understand who this is for.

+- About (`/about`)
+  - A concise description of the creator’s philosophy: real, minimal, practical content.
+  - Gentle animations make it feel alive without distraction.

+- Portfolio (`/portfolio`)
+  - The heart of the site.
+A grid of image and video posts with smooth reveal animations.
+  - Click any item to open a lightbox (fullscreen view) with type tags and date.
+  - Share button creates a direct link to the specific item (opens with `?item=ID`).
+  - Video posts (desktop): hover to play, move mouse away to pause.
+Download options and PiP are disabled to discourage casual saving.
+  - A lightweight stats strip shows total items, how many images, and how many videos.

+- Contact (`/contact`)
+  - Direct links to Instagram, WhatsApp, and Email.
+  - A simple contact form with name, email, and message to get in touch quickly.

+- Admin (`/admin`) — for local/serverful use
+  - Sign in screen with a neat dark theme.
+  - Uploader to add images/videos (saved to `public/uploads/`) and basic analytics.
+  - Note: This requires serverful APIs, so it’s intended for local use or a server host (not GitHub Pages).

 ## Core Features
 - Portfolio Grid (images/videos) with smooth reveal animations
 - Lightbox modal for focused viewing with type badge and metadata